stochasticHydroTools/libMobility/README.md

 ## How to use this repo
 Each solver is included as a git submodule (So that each solver has its own, separated, repository).
 Be sure to clone this repository recursively (using ```git clone --recurse```).
-After compilation (see below) a python
+After compilation (see below) a python [Donev: UNFINISHED sentence?]

 ## Compilation
 Running ```make``` on the root of the repository will compile all modules under the solvers directory as long as they adhere to the conventions described in "Adding a new solver".